syntek-lang/codemirror-mode/README.md

 # codemirror-mode-syntek

-> :memo: Codemirror mode for the Syntek language
+> :memo: CodeMirror mode for the Syntek language